jschicht/HexDump/readme.txt

 HexDump InputFilename Filepos Numbytes
--InputFilename can be a filename or volume/disk path -Filepos and numbytes can be in decimal or hex -Numbytes of 0 will resolve to filesize
+-InputFilename can be a filename or volume/disk path -Filepos and numbytes can be in decimal or hex -Numbytes of 0 will resolve to filesize unless InputFilename is of type volume or disk

 Examples:
 HexDump D:\diskimage.img 0x2800 0x200